aiven/aiven-docs/docs/products/metrics/howto/download-influxdb-data.md

 1. In the  **Service management** section, click <ConsoleLabel name="actions"/> > **Download data**.
 1. In the **Download InfluxDB data** window, review the details and enter a name in the **Backup name** field.
+Use only letters, numbers, and the characters `.:_+-` without spaces or parentheses.
 1. Click **Request backup** to create a backup of your latest data.

    :::note
-   The backup process may take several minutes, depending on the size of your data.
-   Requesting a new backup will replace any existing backup.
-Download any existing backup you need before creating a new one.
+   The duration of the backup process varies based on the size of your data.
+For larger instances, it may take several hours.
+Requesting a new backup will replace any existing backup, so download any existing backup you need before creating a new one.
    :::

-1. After the backup is created, copy the Service URI, paste it into your browser, and download your backup.
+1. After the backup is created, copy the **Service URI** to access the backup files directly.
+Paste the URI into your browser to download your backup.

+   The **Service URI** provides direct access to the backup files.
+To access the backup using a command-line tool, use the **Host**, **Port**, **User**, and **Password** details.

-#### Alternative method to download data
+### Alternative method to download data

 You can also request a download from the **Backups** section:

-1. Click <ConsoleLabel name="backups" /> on the sidebar.
+1. Go to the service's <ConsoleLabel name="overview" /> page and click
+   <ConsoleLabel name="backups" />.
 1. Click the <ConsoleLabel name="actions" /> > **Download backup**.
 1. In the **Download InfluxDB data** window, review the details and enter a name in the **Backup name** field.